REGeneral/PX-init.js-deobf/README.md

 ## Which PX build this targets

+**Please read the update section below this section prior to reading this!**

-I reverse engineered this against the Human branded sensor whose obfuscation uses:
+I reverse engineered this against the HUMAN branded sensor whose obfuscation uses:

 - `basE91 string tables`: A big `hD[]` array decoded by `hE()` and `with(state) switch(sum)` control flow flattening.